microsoft/YamUI/src/components/Text/Text.md

-The `Text` component simply renders a `<span>`.
+The `Text` component simply renders a `span`.
 It offers size and color props so UI features don't need to own this CSS.
 This is both a convenience for engineers and a way to enforce consistency of supported text colors and font-size/line-height combinations.

 ### Notes for use

-`<Text>` is an inline element.
+`Text` is an inline element.
 Note that inline elements cannot set a smaller line-height than what is set or inherited by the nearest block-level parent element.
-For this reason, it is generally best to set font-size on a parent block-level element (`<Block textSize={TextSize.LARGE}>`) rather than on individual `<Text>` coponents.
+For this reason, it is generally best to set a font size on a parent block-level element (`<Block textSize={TextSize.LARGE}>`) rather than on individual `Text` components.

 ### Examples